OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 As you develop and test the integrated spam-reporting feature in your add-in, be mindful of its characteristics and limitations.

 - In Outlook on the web and on Windows (new and classic), an integrated spam-reporting add-in replaces the native **Report** button in the Outlook ribbon.
-If multiple spam-reporting add-ins are installed, they will all appear in this location on the ribbon.
+If multiple spam-reporting add-ins are installed, they will all appear in the **Report** section of the ribbon.

     :::image type="content" source="../images/outlook-spam-replace-button.png" alt-text="A sample integrated spam-reporting add-in that replaces the Report button in the Outlook ribbon.":::